davidoesch/geoservice_harvester_poc/README.md

 3. Adapt the scraper configuration file.
 Recommended procedure: Add a breakpoint on the first run, follow your nose to find the correct keys.Don't add parameters
 4. Pray

-## Current status WMS WMTS Services
+## Current status Provider & Services

 | Canton/FL 	| Status 	| Notes 	|
 |:---------:	|--------	|-------	|